Replacing a swamp cooler motor falls in the Do-It-Yourself category for a handy type of person.

 Remember, when removing any bolts or wiring, be sure to take pictures to refer back to if needed.

-A new motor will be needed which can be bought at an HVAC supply store or online on Amazon or eBay.
+A new motor can be bought at an HVAC supply store or online on Amazon or eBay.

 A 1-speed motor always spins at one speed with no high or low.

-A 2-speed motor will be able to have a high or low setting on the controller.
+A 2-speed motor will be able to have a high and low fan speed setting.

-Below is a quick over of steps along with the steps with pictures.
+Below is a quick over of the steps along with the steps with pictures.
 A video is also at the bottom of the page if needed.

 How To Change Out and Replace a Swamp Cooler Motor

 - Turn off the power and verify it is off to the unit.

 - Remove side panels exposing the motor.

 - Loosen the bolts that keep the belt tight if necessary.
-Often this can be skipped and the belt taken off as the wheel is slowly turned.
+Often this can be skipped, and the belt is taken off as the wheel is slowly turned.

-- The wiring will be under a face-plate and needs to be removed.
-For 2-speed motors, there will three connections High, Low, and Common.
+- The wiring will be under a face plate and needs to be removed.
+For 2-speed motors, there will be three connections High, Low, and Common.

 - The pulley will need to be moved to the new motor, which can sometimes be a pain.
 There is an Allen screw that holds it in place; once this is removed, it slides off.